AngCamp/CampbellMurphy2024/README.md

 # Mouse Hippocampal Sharp Wave Ripple Dataset Curated From Public Neuropixels Datasets

 ![](Images/figure_one_revised.png)
+*Overview figure showing the dataset structure and probe placements across the three datasets (ABI Visual Behavior, ABI Visual Coding, and IBL), with a pictoral explanation of the detector pipeline showing how the values in the Events CSV relates to source data of the anatomy and electrophysiology.*

 ![](Images/SupplementalSWRDetectorWorkflow.png)
+*Detailed workflow diagram showing the SWR detection pipeline steps and data flow, including preprocessing, detection, filtering, and output generation stages.*

 ## Description
 A repo showcasing how to process and analyze Neuropixels LFP from the two largest publicly available datasets: the ABI Visual Behaviour and the IBL dataset.
 Currently both the IBL and ABI datasets are missing NWB files on DANDI archive.
 Once they are done I'd like to switch to a single pipeline that processes all of them but right now we have to use the individual APIs to get the full datasets.